DataSQRL Documentation

 - Compatibility - Version compatibility and migration guides

-Use Casesโ
+Use Casesβ

-- Data APIs: serving processed data through REST, GraphQL, or MCP APIs.
+- Data APIs: Serving processed data through REST, GraphQL, or MCP APIs

-- Data Lakehouse: producing Apache Iceberg tables with catalog and schema management
+- Data Lakehouse: Producing Apache Iceberg tables with catalog and schema management

-Community & Supportโ
+Community & Supportβ

-DataSQRL is open source and community-driven.
-Get help and contribute:
+DataSQRL is open source and community-driven:

-- ๐ Issues: GitHub Issues
+- Issues: GitHub Issues

-- ๐ฌ Community: GitHub Discussions
+- Community: GitHub Discussions